Heterometrus spinifer

-Heterometrus spinifer, or its common name, Malaysian forest scorpion or in Japan Malaysian Cancer Scorpion (マレーキャンサースコーピオン), is a species of scorpions belonging to the family Scorpionidae.
+Heterometrus spinifer, or its common name, Malaysian forest scorpion, is a species of scorpions belonging to the family Scorpionidae.

 Description

 H. spinifer can reach a length around 10 to 12 cm.
 The body is shiny black with gray-green reflections.
 The pincers are highly developed.
 In captivity it feeds primarily on insects, mainly cockroaches, crickets, and locusts.
 Its venom can cause severe pain, and mild numbness in the affected area, but it is not typically lethal to humans.
+The venom has been found to contain spinoxin.
 These scorpions tend to be skittish and defensive, using their large pedipalps (pincers) to attack, more than their tails.